Arrival Process

 8. Turn right into Ridgeway parking lot (see map below)

-Buchanan Towers Desk
+Buchanan Towers Check-in

-Northbound on Interstate 5
+Northbound on I5

 3. Turn left at light onto S Samish Way

-5. Continue on Bill McDonald Pkwy for .7 miles
+4. Turn left at light onto Bill McDonald Pkwy for .7 miles

-Southbound on Interstate 5
+Southbound on I5

 2. Turn right onto Samish Way